-What is in The Journal of Spirituality?
+What is in the Journal of Spirituality?

-The Journal of Spirituality series is a publication of the Order directed by the Prelate of the Order.
-Every article reflects aspects of the spirituality of the Order and is written by members with considerable spiritual experience and knowledge.
-The hyperlink for the entire series of Journal of Spirituality may be opened in the PDF version of this booklet.

-Journal of Spirituality series with index to content
+The Journal of Spirituality series is a publication of the Order under the direction of the Prelate of the Order.
+Articles reflect aspects of the spirituality of the Order and are written by members with considerable spiritual experience and knowledge.
+The entire series of Journal of Spirituality may be opened in the PDF version of this handbook with this hyperlink: Journal of Spirituality series with index to content